HEAD >>>>>>> master

 Let error be a new NavigatorUserMediaError

-object whose code
+object whose code attribute has

-the numeric value 1 (PERMISSION_DENIED
+the numeric value 1 (PERMISSION_DENIED).

 Queue a task to invoke errorCallback with error as its argument.